Categories

 Remotes using a Smart Phone

 I made a sample recording, the microphone in the HTC phone is okay, a better microphone would sound better.
 After it was done, I emailed it to myself and listened on the laptop.
-The email took about 4 minutes for a 20 seconds of a 32 kHz .wav file.
+The email took about 4 minutes for 20 seconds of a 32 kHz .wav file.
 One could cut that down by choosing a lower sample rate.
-I have found that 32 kHz it the minimal acceptable sample rate for analog FM.
+I have found that 32 kHz is the minimal acceptable sample rate for analog FM.
 Anything lower than that sounds choppy.

 In another potential use, a news reporter could use this to record audio to save and transfer to a computer using a USB cable.
 The recording time limit depends on the size of the SIM card and the sample rate.
 Additionally, my HTC Android phone will detect and use WiFi networks, where available, for data services.
 Using a WiFi network will avoid those 3G data charges and also increase download/upload speeds.